ibm-cloud-docs/hp-virtual-servers/update_vs.md

 ```
 ln -s /data/.ssh/authorized_keys /home/root/.ssh/authorized_keys
 ```
-8. Important: Don't disconnect unless you have verified that you can connect with the new setup.
+8. Important: Don't disconnect unless you verified that you can connect with the new setup.
-9. Open a new terminal and verify that you can connect with your private key (close the new terminal afterwards and continue in the old one).
+9. Open a new terminal and verify that you can connect with your private key (close the new terminal afterward and continue in the old one).
 10. Optionally delete `/home/root/.ssh/authorized_keys.backup`.

 ## Updating your own server
 {: #update_ownimage}

-If you use a self-provided server, you generally don't have access to the virtual server itself (via SSH).
+If you use a self-provided server, you generally don't have access to the virtual server itself (thru SSH).
-Updating the server enables you to update the installed packages.
+When you update the server you can update the installed packages.
 The update resets everything to the state of a new server except for the content within `/data`.
-Before you update your server, copy any data you want to be available after the update to `/data`.
+Before you update your server, copy any data that you want to be available after the update to `/data`.
 To update a self-provided server, run the following command and include the image tag (`-i mytag`).
 ```
 ibmcloud hpvs instance-update (NAME | CRN) -i mytag